-Figure 3: The inhibition profile of purified AChE from Diodon hystrix AChE when tested with rivers sample, JP, JWP, KS, IS, SSS, SM, KLS, SAS, and PS stands for Sungai Juru, Sungai Jawi, Sungai Kuyuh, Sungai Inanam, Sungai Sembulan, Sungai Mamut, Sungai Kalumpang, Sungai Atas, and Sungai Pegagau, respectively.
-All values were represented in mean ± standard deviation (SD), and n is a triplicate of the data.

-Dash line denoted as more than 20% inhibition considered as polluted is still lower compared to Sungai Jawi.
+Figure 3: The inhibition profile of purified AChE from Diodon hystrix AChE when tested with rivers sample, JP, JWP, KS, IS, SSS, SM, KLS, SA and PS stands for Sungai Juru, Sungai Jawi, Sungai Kuyuh, Sungai Inanam, Sungai Sembulan, Sungai Mamut, Sungai Kalumpang, Sungai Atas and Sungai Pegagau, respectively.
+All values were represented in mean ± standard deviation (SD) and n is a triplicate of the data.
+Dash line denoted as more than 20% inhibition considered as polluted the average of all metal ions in both samples is much higher, the inhibition level is still lower compared to Sungai Jawi.
 This situation could be related to the main concepts of synergistic effect, concentration effect, and independent action, which enhance the adverse effect of the biological system, or caused less negative effects than individual toxicants, as mentioned in inhibition studies.